 Now I'm looking to rebuild a vintage CJ-2A or 3A to match my station wagon (see below).
 I hope I can find the same 3A I missed. -- J-F Lavie

 Here are some more photos of Jean-Francois' Rover V8-Powered CJ-3B:

 1953 CJ-3B with 9000 lb. winch

 Thanks to Jean-Francois for the story and photos.
-Since he wrote this in 2001, he's been busy searching out more restorable vintage Jeeps including a beautiful VJ3 Jeepster (120K JPEG) and in 2004 finally a CJ-3A (70K JPEG). -- Derek Redmond
+Since he wrote this in 2001, he's been busy searching out more restorable vintage Jeeps including a 473-VJ Jeepster and his Project Bristol Red, a former Swiss Army CJ-3B. -- Derek Redmond

-See photos of J-F's CJ-3B at play, and on display with more of his growing Jeep collection at European Camp Jeep.
+See also photos of J-F's yellow CJ-3B at play, and on display with more of his growing Jeep collection at European Camp Jeep.

 The 3.5-litre Rover V8 from Britain is a more likely conversion for owners in the UK or Europe than in North America, but over here it might also be possible to find the V8 in a scrapped Rover SD1 or a wrecked Range Rover.
 More information on the engine is available on the web in an article by Mike Jeffreys on putting it into the Triumph TR7.
 It was actually originally a Buick V8, bought by Rover in the mid-1960s.

 Want to see more Yellow Jeeps?